 In December, Kim embraced her sannyas (spiritual) self by taking the name Nameh (pronounced Nahm - eh) which translates to "I bow".

 January 2017, Nameh became a podcast host with the launch of Hearing Our Hearts, the podcast.
-The show intentionally focuses on 'moving out of our stories and into our hearts', featuring guests and deep-dives on our lives.
-We welcome listener input via our Questionnaire and listener call-in number 925.464.2264.
+The show intentionally focused on 'moving out of our stories and into our hearts', featuring guests and deep-dives on our lives.

 Fall 2017, Nameh dove deep into a spiritual coach training program.
 This exploration further culminates the various healing modalities Nameh embraces.
 In a coaching session, clients hear all of who they are as well as feel their longings.
 Nameh's ability to hold deep sacred space supports clients uncovering and aligning with their true essence.